 - Baking powder – baking powder prevents denseness.

 - Honey – honey adds a touch sweetness and complimentary flavor.
 I only add a 1/4 cup honey which makes these oatmeal cups relatively low sugar and lightly sweet.
+You can also use maple syrup!

 - Vanilla extract – vanilla extract adds delicate flavor.